 Our remote agents responded to calls related to Hurricanes Hanna, Isaias, Marco, Sally, Delta, Zeta, and Laura.
 Causing over $60 billion worth of damage, this exceptional hurricane season affected people across Louisiana, Texas, the Carolinas, Alabama, Mississippi, and Florida.

-Midtown completed FEMA’s 5-day security training and 1-day Certification to begin answering calls just one week after the project kick-off.
+Midtown completed FEMA’s 5-day security training and 1-day certification process to begin answering calls just one week after the project kick-off.
 Using our past FEMA call center experience, we were able to set up our Project Management Office, including Program Managers and Supervisors, in record time.

 Midtown submitted 180 candidates for adjudication over a weekend and fully onboarded 140 agents just a few days later.

-We provided a set of Call Centers in Atlanta, Georgia and Waco, Texas, to field calls related to major Hurricanes Florence and Michael.
-These powerful and lengthy storms caused over $90 billion worth of damage in Virginia, Alabama, Georgia, and Florida, as well as the Carolinas where they experienced detrimental flooding.
+In 2018 we provided a set of FEMA call centers in Atlanta, Georgia and Waco, Texas, to field calls related to Hurricane Florence.
+This powerful and lengthy storm caused over $16.7 billion worth of damage in the Carolinas, primarily as a result of flooding.

-With 145 resources answering calls in our Waco location and 138 resources serving Santa Ana, Midtown’s ramp-up, from recruitment to fingerprinting, took just 2 weeks.
-The entire Project Management Office, including our Project Managers scheduling daily coverage, was stood up in under a month.
+With 145 resources answering calls in our Waco location and an additional 138 resources serving Santa Ana, Midtown’s ramp-up, from recruitment to fingerprinting, took just 2 weeks.
+The entire project management office, including two program managers able to schedule daily coverage, was stood up in under a month.

-From September to April, both locations ran from 6:30 am to 11:30 pm EST, 7 days a week.
-Our Disaster Relief team answered more than 200,000 calls over this 8-month project.
+From September to April, we provided helpline and registration assistance.
+Both locations ran from 6:30 am to 11:30 pm EST, 7 days a week.
+Our hurricane disaster relief program answered more than one million calls over this 8-month project.